 Get the Geographic Edge

 Geographers study the differences in human activities from one place to another, assess human impacts and responses to the environment, and resolve vital questions about current national and international situations.
-Geographers also pursue more theoretical inquiry into the major problems of human society by examining spatial structure and processes using various techniques of mathematical and cartographic analysis of spatial phenomena, computer mapping, geographic information systems, and remote sensing.
+Geographers also pursue more theoretical inquiry into the major problems of human society by examining spatial structure and processes using various mathematical techniques and cartographic analysis of spatial phenomena, including computer mapping, geographic information systems, and remote sensing.
 A typical and traditional problem in geography concerns human impact on the land.
 Air pollution, contamination of waterways, decaying urban areas, destruction of the landscape, and the like, can only be well understood by examining the interrelations of factors such as technology, population density, legal structure, affluence, cultural traditions, and environment.

 Undergraduate students may pursue a traditional major in geography in the form of either a Bachelor of Arts (B.A.) or the Bachelor of Science (B.S.) degree.
 Students may also earn a geography minor, choose the geography pre-planning option, or seek an Undergraduate Certificate in Geographic Information Systems (GIS).
+Not familiar with what geography is or what geographers do?
+Watch this short video to learn more about creating a career as a geographer.

 At the graduate level, the Department of Geography also confers the Master of Arts (M.A.) and Doctor of Philosophy (Ph.D.) degrees.
 Drawing upon the research interests and experience of the faculty, the department's core areas of geographic inquiry are shown on the Venn diagram below.
 Much of the research conducted by faculty and graduate students incorporates one, or more, of these themes.
 Watch this short video to learn more about the advantages of our graduate program.